Heidelberg is a charming town in southwestern Germany.

 - Inclusions: Air-conditioned vehicle, comprehensive tour

-6. Hop on the King’s Seat (Konigstuhl) Funicular
+6. King’s Seat (Konigstuhl) Funicular

 The Heidelberg funicular is a must for all couples visiting Heidelberg.